awsdocs/amazon-transcribe-developer-guide/doc_source/security_iam_id-based-policy-examples.md

 When you create an IAM user to call Amazon Transcribe, the identity must have permission to access the Amazon S3 bucket and the KMS key used to encrypt the contents of the bucket, if you provided one\.

-### Trust policy<a name="trust-policy"></a>
+### Trust policies<a name="trust-policy"></a>

 The IAM entity you use to make your transcription request must have a trust policy that enables Amazon Transcribe to assume that role\.
-Use the following trust policy\.
+Use the following Amazon Transcribe trust policy\.
+Note that if you're making a real\-time Call Analytics request with post\-call analytics enabled, you must use 'Trust policy for real\-time Call Analytics'\.

+**Trust policy for Amazon Transcribe**

 ```
 {